getcarina/getcarina.com/_tutorials/003-preview-jekyll-with-docker-on-windows.md

     ```

 6. In a web browser, navigate to the URL specified in the output.
-    Following is an example of the output:
+    The following is an example of the output:

     ```
     ***********************************************************